awsdocs/amazon-athena-user-guide/doc_source/ion-serde-using-create-table.md

 ## Specifying STORED AS ION<a name="ion-serde-specifying-stored-as-ion"></a>

 The following example `CREATE TABLE` statement uses `STORED AS ION` before the `LOCATION` clause to create a table based on flight data in Amazon Ion format\.
+The `LOCATION` clause specifies the bucket or folder where the input files in Ion format are located\.
+All files in the specified location are scanned\.

 ```
 CREATE EXTERNAL TABLE flights_ion (